Focus On Growth And Value - Cramer's Mad Money (6/8/17)

 Viewer calls taken by Cramer

-Foot Locker (NYSE:FL): Their last quarter was not good but Cramer thinks they will be okay.
+Foot Locker (NYSE:FL): The company's last quarter was not good, but Cramer thinks it will be okay.

-Ulta Beauty (NASDAQ:ULTA): It was the best quarter by any retailer, and it's not a victim of competition from Amazon.
+Ulta Beauty (NASDAQ:ULTA): It was the best quarter by any retailer, and it's not a victim of competition from Amazon (NASDAQ:AMZN).

 ::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::::